 Warm Bay Recreation Site

 This five-unit campsite nestled within a spruce forest is a great spot for tenting and for mid-sized RVs.
-Located along Atlin Lake the site also popular for day-use.
+Located along Atlin Lake the site is also popular for day use.

 Located approximately 24 km south of Atlin along Warm Bay Road.

 This small three-unit campsite is ideal for tenting and is located adjacent to a natural spring known as Grotto.